wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-02  Strixhaven Year 1, Term 2.md

 - If the characters approach the hut, it becomes clear that the leafy canopy is obscuring a giant scorpion.
 The aggressive creature attacks, as does the ankheg that steps out from the brush behind it.
 The creatures fight each other — another unusual event in this area.
 If the characters don't interfere then they will eventually kill each other.
 - **Treasure**.
 Herbalism supplies cover a heavy table inside this hut — enough to assemble one herbalism kit.

+`encounter: 1: Giant Scorpion, 1: Ankheg`

 ###### W8.
 Western Clearing
  - [ ]
 >You arrive at the clearing to find two of your classmates cautiously eying two large, yellow, viscous puddles oozing out from the underbrush near the west side of this clearing.

-- The characters’ classmates Urzmaktok Grojsh and Melwythorne (two Witherbloom apprentices) came here to explore the area.
+- The characters’ classmates **Urzmaktok Grojsh** and **Melwythorne** (two Witherbloom apprentices) came here to explore the area.
 Ever the overachiever, Urzmaktok is taking advantage of the empty grounds to gather plant cuttings.
 He hopes to study them through the Fantastical Horticulture Club and petition his Witherbloom professors for extra credit if he successfully nurtures them.
 Timid for a third-year student, Urzmaktok convinced the lonely Melwythorne to accompany him to the grounds, both so Melwythorne might tell stories about his grove and so Melwythorne could protect him from any dangers.
 - The two Witherbloom students had decided to approach the puddles when the characters discover them.
 When anyone steps toward the puddles, they jiggle and solidify into two ochre jellies.
 If they see the characters, the jellies climb up onto the walkway in pursuit of prey.
 An ochre jelly reduced to 5 hit points or fewer tries to flee.

 `encounter: 2: Ochre Jelly`